Resolve to Lighten Up!

 5. Results.
 All of these things combine to create an experience where you’re able to learn, grow, and achieve your goals!
 The whole point of nutrition coaching is to get you comfortable and confident in your eating so that you can continue or sustain your progress on your own…with all of the curveballs that real life throws your way!

 Are you ready to Lighten Up?
-Let’s work together to make 2018 the last year lose weight or get healthier make your resolution list!
-Join the next coaching group that begins on January 15th.
-This is one of two times annually where I offer a discount on nutrition coaching.
-If you sign up for coaching by January 5th, you’ll receive your fourth month of coaching free!
-That’s a $100 discount!
+Let’s work together to make 2019 the last year lose weight or get healthier make your resolution list!
+Join the next coaching group that begins on January 7th.
+This is the only time of year I offer a discount on nutrition coaching.
+If you sign up for coaching by January 2nd, you’ll receive your fourth month of coaching free!
+That’s a $150 discount!
 What are you waiting for?
-Email me now so we can get 2018 off to a healthier start!
+Email me now so we can get 2019 off to a healthier start!